VTHMgNPipola/McPlot/README.md

 * Gather and present data from functions
 * Show functions as splines instead of straight lines from each sample point
 * Option to use a "speed" standard expression evaluator and a "precision" slower evaluator
+* Possibility to do all calculations in a separate server

 And some features which I want to implement, but may never do so: